thirumurthis/Learnings/java_json/Parsing_part_of_json_in_java.md

-## Parse part of the JSON string using java without mapping to POJO
+## Given a string in JSON format parse only part of the JSON using Java library without mapping to POJO's

 - When working with JSON objects, there are possible scenarios where we only need a part of the JSON.
 - Mostly in this scenario, we also don't want to create dedicated POJO's to map the properties.